sqmk/huejay/README.md

 ### Groups

-The Philips Hue bridge offers the convenience of managing groups of lights.
+The Philips Hue bridge offers the convenience of grouping lights.
 Rather than setting individual light brightness, color, and other options, you can apply the same changes on a group and have it applied to all linked lights.
-Huejay provides a complete interface for managing groups.
+Huejay provides a complete interface for managing groups on the bridge.

 Groups may also represent multisource luminaires.
 Philips offers several products which consist of several color changing lights.
 Upon registering one of these